 Find out more about periods and the menstrual cycle.

-How conception occurs
+How conception happens

 An egg can be fertilised by sperm during the 12 to 24 hours after it has been released from the ovaries.